-My legs looked ten miles long in my high-heeled pumps clacking again the marble floor.
+My legs looked ten miles long in my high-heeled pumps clacking against the marble floor.
 I worked downtown in my city and most women in banking had on similar suits – at least the ones my age. #Conforming #Assimilating

 Well.
 Girl.
 I woulda had you asking yourself “why do women dress sexy for church?“

 One bright, sunny Sunday morning, I decided to wear one of those suits to church.